Simhyeon/gdmarp/docs/macro.md

 **Modal**

 Modal is a modal.
 There are two types of modal.
-One is an traditional modal and other is full screen modal that intercepts of all input until user clicks a screen aka screen touch.
+One is a traditional modal and other is a full screen modal that intercepts of all input until user clicks a screen aka screen touch.

 Modals are not visible in a page and you have to add trigger(callbacks) to show modals.
-Refer script section.
-Or even better, you can define you own javascript callback functions with event listener.
+Refer a script section.
+Or even better, you can define your own javascript callback functions with event listener.

-You can decare modal or screen touch anywhere, but I recommend separte it from normal elements that are always shown to evade some artifacts.
-General rule of thumb is to declare hidden elements right before _ui_end macro.
+You can declare a modal or screen touch anywhere, but I recommend separating it from other normal elements that are always shown so that artifacts don't occur.
+A general rule of thumb is to declare hidden elements right before "_ui_end" macro.

 Before
 ```